universe-10th/identity/README.md

 You need to correctly define classes implementing the following interfaces:

-  - `stub.Credential`: They will be, essentially, the users.
+  - `Credential`: They will be, essentially, the users.
-  - `stub.Scope`: They will be, essentially, the requirements or permissions.
+  - `Scope`: They will be, essentially, the requirements or permissions.
-  - `stub.Source`: It will lookup credentials, essentially, by their identification.
+  - `Source`: It will lookup credentials, essentially, by their identification.

 And optional interfaces like:

-  - `stub.WithSuperUserFlag`: Credentials also implementing interfaces can be considered as super-users if their method returns true.
+  - `WithSuperUserFlag`: Credentials also implementing interfaces can be considered as super-users if their method returns true.

 Assuming you have those interfaces correctly implemented, you can create what I called a `realm`